Jason James Richter: Early life

-Richter was born on January 29, 1980, in Medford, Oregon, the son of Sandra "Sandy" Montgomery, an actress, and Gregory Lynn Richter, who was in the U.S. Navy.
-At the age of 3, he and his family moved to Honolulu, Hawaii, where a Japanese casting agency discovered him and signed him up for three TV spots.
-In 1989, his family moved back to the mainland, settling in San Diego, California.
+Richter was born on January 29, 1980.

 Career

 Richter starred as Jesse in Free Willy (1993), a role for which he was chosen out of more than 4,000 candidates.

 His other films include Cops & Robbersons, The NeverEnding Story III, Free Willy 2: The Adventure Home, Laserhawk, Free Willy 3: The Rescue, and The Setting Son.
 He also reprised his role as Jesse in the music video for Michael Jackson's "Childhood", which was featured in Free Willy 2: The Adventure Home.
 In 2021, he appeared in the thriller The Little Things, his first studio film since the Free Willy films.
 Between the Free Willy roles, he had TV guest roles on Sabrina, the Teenage Witch, Rugrats and The Client.